 Your shoulder is an extremely mobile and complex joint, which increases your risk of injury.
-If you experience a shoulder injury or develop shoulder pain, contact Innovative Pain Solutions Centers, located in Bowie, Salisbury, and Laurel, Maryland.
+If you experience a shoulder injury or develop shoulder pain, contact Innovative Pain Solutions Centers, located in Bowie and Salisbury, Maryland.
 Akara Forsythe, MD, and Joseph Oppong, Jr., MD, provide expert diagnosis and treatments for shoulder pain to help you get back to your regular activities quickly.
 Call or schedule a consultation online today.

 Your shoulder is a sophisticated collection of bones, muscles, tendons, and ligaments that come together to create an extraordinarily mobile and robust joint.
 You may not even realize how much you use your shoulders until you have a painful injury that reduces your mobility.

 Some of the most common causes of shoulder pain include:

 If you have a shoulder injury or degenerative condition such as arthritis, one of the first symptoms you’ll notice is stiffness.
 Over time, you may also develop more intense pain and find a reduction in your range of motion.

 Dr. Forsythe and Dr. Oppong provide thorough physical evaluations to assess your pain and diagnose the condition causing it.
 They begin with a conversation about your shoulder pain, other symptoms, medical history, and lifestyle.
 They perform a physical exam and will feel and move your shoulder to check your range of motion and gauge your pain.

 They may also order an X-ray, MRI, or another diagnostic imaging test to gather more information about your shoulder to form a diagnosis.